efficiently/jquery-laravel/README.md

     Click [here](https://github.com/efficiently/larasset/blob/master/README.md#installation) to follow the installation instructions of this package.

-### Laravel 4.1 or greater (with Larasset package *installed*)

-The jquery and jquery-ujs files will be added to the asset pipeline and available for you to use.
+NOTE: The `jquery.js` and `jquery-ujs.js` files will be added to the asset pipeline and available for you to use.
 If they're not already in `app/assets/javascripts/application.js` by default, add these lines:

 ```js